616east18/website/index.md

-## Welcome to 616 east 18 Street

-This is the website for 616 East 18 Street in Brooklyn NY.

 ### About the building

 Built in 1963, 616 E18th St. is situated in historic Ditmas Park, just a couple of blocks away from the Newkirk Plaza and the Q and B trains, four blocks from Cortelyou Rd., and about 10 blocks south of Prospect Park.